 If you’re not driving, the easiest thing to do is to buy a Bus and Entrance Package.
 The package covers your bus from a central London location and your ticket for the tour.
 Mischief managed!

-There are a few different operators offering buses from different London locations – this one does them from Victoria coach station, this one from King’s Cross or you can browse here for other options.
+There are a few different operators offering buses from different London locations – this one does them from Victoria coach station, or browse here for other options.
 Most bus and tour packages cost around £85 for adults.

 On a Guided Tour

 This is different (and a lot more expensive) to the Bus and Ticket Combos.
 I’m talking fully guided tours for those who want that next-level Harry Potter knowledge and aren’t afraid to make it rain pounds and pennies in order to get it.